CaFTRA: Frequency-Domain Correlation-Aware Feedback-Free MIMO Transmission and Resource Allocation for 6G and Beyond: CONCLUSION

 \section{CONCLUSION}

 In this paper, we have proposed the CaFTRA framework for FD-RAN, addressing critical limitations associated with channel information feedback-based MIMO transmission in cellular networks.
 We have introduced a Learnable Queries-driven Transformer Network, enabling frequency-domain correlation-aware CSI prediction across RBs, and the feedback-free MIMO transmission at the PHY layer based solely on UE geolocation.
-Moreover, to tackle the MAC-layer resource scheduling challenges posed by extended coverage, we have developed a low-complexity many-to-one matching algorithm for flexible multi-BS association and multi-RB allocation, and proved the convergence to stable matching within limited iterations.
+Moreover, to fully explore the possibility of such extensive coverage with multi-BS cooperation, we have developed a low-complexity many-to-one matching algorithm for flexible multi-BS association and multi-RB allocation, and proved the convergence to stable matching within limited iterations.
 Simulation results have shown that the proposed CaFTRA algorithm could achieve significant improvement in spectral efficiency compared to conventional 5G networks, revealing its effectiveness in improving performance and resource utilization in both static and high-mobility scenarios.
 These findings have demonstrated that CaFTRA effectively addresses the critical challenges associated with CSI feedback overhead and resource allocation scalability.
-In the future, we will study more key technologies towards standardization of 6G and beyond, such as power control and spectrum sharing under feedback-free MIMO.
+The current study focuses on the SU-MIMO setting as a first step.
+Future work includes MU-MIMO-aware scheduling, and power control under feedback-free mode.

 \ifCLASSOPTIONcompsoc \else \fi